implse/Recursion/README.md

 We frequently call such chunks of memory stacks frames or function frames.

-These frames are arranged in a stack.
-The frame for the most recently called function is always on the top of the stack.
+These frames are arranged in a `stack`.
+The frame for the most recently called function is always on the top of the `stack`.

 When a new function is called, a new frame is pushed onto the top of the stack and becomes the active frame.

-When a function finishes its works, its frame is popped off of the stack, and the frame immediately below it becomes the new active function on the top of the stack.
+When a function finishes its works, its frame is popped off of the `stack`, and the frame immediately below it becomes the new active function on the top of the `stack`.
 This function pick up immediately where it left off.

 # Backtracking